Goat Yoga FAQs

 Is there hand sanitizer available?

 Yes.
 We have been fortunate to never have a situation of animal to human illness transmission, but anything is possible.
 If you use the sanitizer after class, please do not touch the goats again after doing so.
-Washing your hands with antibiotic soap before you leave home is all we ask before visiting the goats.
-Note: We have never used hand sanitizer for ourselves.
-We have always just used soap and water.
-However, we note personal preferences of many towards sanitizer.
-Once you leave the area and use the sanitizer, please do not return to touch the goats.
+Washing your hands with antibacterial soap before you leave home is all we ask before visiting the goats.
+Note: We do not use hand sanitizer for ourselves.
+We have always used soap and water.
+However, we note personal preferences of many who may prefer hand sanitizer.

 Should I take off my jewelry?

 Yes.
-No earrings should be worn either.
-It has never happened where a goat ripped out an earring, but it is entirely possible.
+We have never had a goat rip out an earring, but it is entirely possible.
 So please remove jewelry for safety reasons, and for the sake of not losing valuable items as we do not take responsibility for lost, stolen, or eaten items.
 We also recommend putting your hair back if you have longer hair.

 Is there water available?